Simplified Molecular Input Line Entry System: Branching

 Branches are described with parentheses, as in CCC(=O)O for propionic acid and FC(F)F for fluoroform.
-The first atom within the parentheses, and the first atom after the parenthesized group, are both bonded to the same branch point atom.
+The first atom within the parentheses and the first atom after the parenthesized group are bonded to the same branch point atom.
 The bond symbol must appear inside the parentheses; outside (e.g. CCC=(O)O) is invalid.

 Substituted rings can be written with the branching point in the ring as illustrated by the SMILES COc(c1)cccc1C#N (see depiction) and COc(cc1)ccc1C#N (see depiction) which encode the 3 and 4-cyanoanisole isomers.
 Writing SMILES for substituted rings in this way can make them more human-readable.

 Branches may be written in any order.
 For example, bromochlorodifluoromethane may be written as FC(Br)(Cl)F, BrC(F)(F)Cl, C(F)(Cl)(F)Br, or the like.
 Generally, a SMILES form is easiest to read if the simpler branch comes first, with the final, unparenthesized portion being the most complex.
 The only caveats to such rearrangements are: